encolajs/encolajs-enforma/docs/examples/index.md

 - [Enforma form using only schema](schema-only.md)
 - [Enforma form using schema, fields and headless fields](mixed_form.md)

-> [!NOTE]
-> The Enforma form examples are using the PrimeVue preset
+> [!NOTE] All examples use PrimeVue components.<br>The Enforma form examples are using the PrimeVue preset that comes with the library

 ## Features
 - [Fields with dynamic props](dynamic-props.md)